-In this setting, they live simply, educating their children Geo, sixteen, Kinan, five teen, and ten-year-old Kena, about the natural world and taking them on their conservation missions in some of the wildest corners of Amazon.
-They home-school the children, and let them explore the forest with members of the local community—who also make up the staff of the eco-lodge.
+In this setting, they live simply, educating their children Geo, sixteen, Kinan, five teen, and eleven-year-old Kena, about the natural world and taking them on their conservation missions in some of the wildest corners of Amazon.
+They home-school the children, and let them explore the forest with members of the local community—who also make up the staff of the lodge.

 Their place in the jungle was built on a dream.
 When they first arrived at the site – and before starting anything – they were immediately captivated by the incredible views, intimacy with nature, and the unspoiled and raw beauty of what their senses were experiencing.

 “It became a way of life that connected us to incredible experiences and defined our philosophy.
 We had always been part of a traveling culture, and most of those adventures to exotic destinations, especially in the Amazon region, where defined by the people who welcomed us with a smile and a commitment to service.
 By simple but comfortable surroundings, farm to table cuisine and an incredible attention to detail.
 We decided to become one of those experiences“.

 Since then, the photographer and his family host adventurers from all around the world.
 They come to experience and capture images from the treetops in the Amazon Rain forest, as well as to get to know the biodiversity that is in it.